Brand Names: Ultracet

 What is acetaminophen and tramadol (Ultracet)?

-The combination of acetaminophen and tramadol is used to treat moderate to severe pain.
+Acetaminophen and tramadol is a combination medicine used to treat moderate to severe pain.

 Acetaminophen and tramadol may also be used for purposes not listed in this medication guide.